Climate Bonds Certification

-2. The Verifier works with the issuer to provide a Post-Issuance Verifier’s Report to confirm that the bond conforms with the Post-Issuance requirements of the Climate Bonds Standard.
+The Verifier works with the Issuer to provide a Post-Issuance Verifier’s Report to confirm that the bond conforms with the Post-Issuance requirements of the Climate Bonds Standard.

 The Climate Bonds Standard Board reviews these two documents and if they meet the requirements of the Climate Bonds Standard, Post-Issuance Climate Bonds Certification is confirmed and it is valid for the term of the bond.

-See the diagram below that explains post issuance.
+See the diagram above that explains Post-Issuance.
 Post-Issuance assurance is just as important as Pre-issuance assurance.

 Maintaining Certification and Ongoing Reporting

-After the post issuance verification is completed and confirmed, the issuer will also need to provide annual internal reports to us and the market throughout the term of the bond.
-These reports are much simpler than the pre issuance and post issuance Verification Reports and their purpose is to provide confirmation that the bond is still in compliance with the requirements of the Climate Bonds Standard.
-Should anything material change to the nominated assets/projects or proceeds from the bond, these changes can be disclosed in this annual report.
+After the Post-Issuance Verification is completed and confirmed, the Issuer will need to provide annual reports to the Climate Bonds Secretariat throughout the term of the bond.
+When possible, these annual reports will be published on the website.
+These reports are much simpler than the Pre-Issuance and Post-Issuance Verification Reports and their purpose is to provide confirmation that the bond is still in compliance with the requirements of the Climate Bonds Standard.

-A template for the Issuer to use and is available here.
+A template for the Issuer to use is available here.

-These do not require any verification, however some issuers have chosen to engage the external Verifiers again, in order to give extra assurance for the market.
+These reports do not require any external verification, however some Issuers have chosen to engage the external Verifiers again, in order to give extra assurance for the market.